dfinity/portal/docs/tutorials/deploy_sample_app.md

 You have built a dapp fully on-chain (both backend and frontend).

 Tutorial takeaways:
--   Dapps can be composed of multiple canistersm backend and frontend
+-   Dapps can be composed of multiple canisters, backend and frontend
 -   Dapps can be deployed locally and on-chain
 -   Cycles are needed power dapps
 -   Get free cycles from the cycles wallet